The veggie that loves you back.

 As for low GI values

-• Sweet Potato, orange, peeled, cut into pieces, boiled 8 min is given a GI rating of 61 per 100g with an available carb (g) per serve of 15 and a GL per serve of 9.
+• Orange Kumara (Beauregard), peeled, cut into pieces, boiled 8 min — GI rating: 61 per 100g | Available carb per serve: 15g | GL per serve: 9

-Sweet potato voted the world’s top veggie!
+Orange Kumara Voted the world's top veggie!

 With a score of 184, the sweet potato outscored the next highest vegetable (potato) by 101 points.
-CSPI gave points for content of dietary fibre, naturally occurring sugars and complex carbohydrates, proteins, Vitmin A and C, iron and calcium.
+CSPI gave points for content of dietary fibre, naturally occurring sugars and complex carbohydrates, proteins, Vitamin A and C, iron and calcium.
 Points were deducted for fat content (especially saturated fat), sodium, cholesterol, added refined sugars and caffeine.

 PROVEN GOODNESS